slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 **UDP source port** - This is hardcoded in every module to the same value in the detector server and cannot be changed.

-Note: If there is a second UDP port on the module, use 'udp_srcport' or 'udp_dstip2'etc. More `here <https://slsdetectorgroup.github.io/devdoc/dataformat.html>`_ for more detector specific info.
+Note: If there is a second UDP port on the module, use 'udp_srcport' or 'udp_dstip2'etc. See `here <https://slsdetectorgroup.github.io/devdoc/dataformat.html>`_ for more detector specific info.

 Receiver to GUI
 -----------------